confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

 To terminate the insert stream the client should end the request.

-If acks are requested then the response will be written to the response when each row has been successfully committed to the underlying topic.
+Acks will be written to the response when each row has been successfully committed to the underlying topic.
 Rows are committed in the order they are provided.
-Each ack in the response is just an empty JSON object, separated by newlines:
+Each ack in the response is a JSON object, separated by newlines:

 ````
-{}
-{}
-{}
-{}
+{"status":"ok","seq":0}
+{"status":"ok","seq":2}
+{"status":"ok","seq":1}
+{"status":"ok","seq":3}
 ````

+A successful ack will contain a field `status` with value `ok`.

+All ack responses also contain a field `seq` with a 64 bit signed integer value.
+This number corresponds to the sequence of the insert on the request.
+The first send has sequence `0`, the second `1`, the third `2`, etc. It allows the client to correlate the ack to the corresponding send.

+In case of error, an error response (see below) will be sent.
+For an error response for a send, the `seq` field will also be included.

+Please note that acks can be returned in a different sequence to which the inserts were submitted.

 #### Errors